 by Lisa from Central Victoria, Australia

 I came across Lisa’s blog only recently and instantly realised she is a kindred blogger.
 Her blog documents her growing understanding of, knowledge about, and love for all the species of native flora and fauna that live on her block of land in rural Central Victoria.
-I get the feeling that Lisa has learned about her patch of land in the same way I’ve learned about Aldinga Scrub — by walking through it day after day and simply observing.
+I get the feeling that Lisa has learned about her patch of land simply by walking through it and observing.

-Like Lisa, I didn’t expect to become fascinated by the plants and creatures living on my doorstep.
-It just happened.
-I didn’t even know about Aldinga Scrub until after we moved to Aldinga Beach: it was the beach — with its beautiful cliffs, its blue waters, its fish-inhabited and bird-dotted reef, its wide sands — which initially attracted me.
+One of my favourite parts of the world in my state is Aldinga Scrub.
+I didn’t even know about the scrub’s existence until I was well into adulthood: it was the beach nearby — with its beautiful cliffs, its blue waters, its fish-inhabited and bird-dotted reef, its wide sands — which initially attracted me.

 And I did.

-A small kind of miracle happened as I walked through the Scrub over and over.
+A small kind of miracle happened as I revisited the Scrub again and again.
 As I wandered, I began to wonder.
 As I wondered, I stopped.
 As I stopped, I observed.
 As I observed, I noticed, as Lisa puts it.
 And then, at last, I started to see and to learn.

 Something else happened, too.
 I began to inhabit the world around me during those walks.
 Inhabitation — it’s a powerful word.
 Maybe it’s pretentious.
 Maybe it’s corny?
 And yet that’s how it feels.

 It never stops, this seeing, learning, wondering, inhabiting.
 That’s another kind of miracle.